fidel-schaposnik/muzero/README.md

  games are pickled).
 You can then go to http://localhost:5000/ to see basic server statistics.

-- Use `python muzero.py --game GAME --client HOST --self-play NUM_GAMES` to start a self-playing agent that uses the latest network from the server `HOST` to generate batches of `NUM_GAMES` games and send them back to the server.
+- Use `python muzero.py --client HOST --self-play NUM_GAMES` to start a self-playing agent that uses the latest network from the server `HOST` to generate batches of `NUM_GAMES` games and send them back to the server.

-- Use `python muzero.py --game GAME --client HOST --train NUM_EVAL_GAMES` to start a training agent that queries the server at `HOST` for batches of training data, and uses them to train the latest network.
+- Use `python muzero.py --client HOST --train NUM_EVAL_GAMES` to start a training agent that queries the server at `HOST` for batches of training data, and uses them to train the latest network.
 At each checkpoint, `NUM_EVAL_GAMES` are played to evaluate the network.

 By default, the server is only visible locally.
 Change `api.run()` to `api.run(0.0.0.0)` in `storage_replay.py` to make the server visible to the outside

-**WARNING:** the client-server code is implemented using [Flask](https://flask.palletsprojects.com/), and it is not recommended to deploy it as is for production.
+**WARNING:** the API is implemented using [Flask](https://flask.palletsprojects.com/), and it is not recommended to deploy it as is for production.

 ## Currently implemented games:

+The following games have already been implemented (though only partial experiments have been carried out with them):

+- CartPole-v0 (`games/cartpole.py`)
-- Tic-tac-toe
+- Tic-tac-toe (`games/tictactoe.py`)
-- One-arm bandit
+- One-arm bandit (`games/onearmbandit.py`)

+You can run MuZero on any of these games by using the `--game` command-line argument with the corresponding filename, e.g. `--game tictactoe`.

 ## Other features